Qalthos/blog/content/personal/huzzah.rst

 My new monitor finally arrived.
-Well, it arrived Saturday, but the RIT post office isn't open on weekends over breaks, so I had to wait until this morining.
+Well, it arrived Saturday, but the RIT post office isn't open on weekends over breaks, so I had to wait until this morning.
 Luckily, it seems that the stand on my last monitor which made me love it so much is a standard VESA mount, so I detached it from my old monitor, removed the sad excuse of a stand from my new monitor, and now have a beautiful new screen on the beautiful old stand.
 The new